 .
 The process of applying and receiving aid can be intimidating for some, but it does not have to be.
 As a guide to assist you, we are providing some basic steps and a time line below.

-•The Free Application for Federal Student Aid (FAFSA) is available January 1 each and every year, and students may complete it online from our Web site at https://www.fafsa.ed.gov
+•The Free Application for Federal Student Aid (FAFSA) is available October 1 each year, and students may complete it online from our Web site at www.studentaid.gov

 .
 We recommend all students file the FAFSA regardless of family income.
 Although some students do not qualify for federal Pell Grant, they may qualify for other aid.